 West Plains R-VII School District

 Migrant: Programs for migrant students, as required by law, are implemented by the West Plains R-7 School District by identifying migrant students and assessing the educational, health, and social needs of each identified student through utilizing information obtained through the family interview form.
 If a migrant student is identified by the district, the superintendent or designee will notify the State Director and request assistance if needed.
+Below, please see the link for the Migrant Parent Survey.

 The district provides the following: